Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

   - Las cuentas de usuario de la organización en un inquilino común de Azure AD.

-Varias suscripciones de la oferta de la nube de Microsoft pueden usar el mismo inquilino de Azure AD, que actúa como proveedor común de identidades.
-Un inquilino central de Azure AD que contiene las cuentas sincronizadas de su AD DS local le proporciona identidad como servicio (IDaaS) basada en la nube para su organización.
+Multiple Microsoft cloud offering subscriptions can use the same Azure AD tenant that acts as a common identity provider.
+A central Azure AD tenant that contains the synchronized accounts of your on-premises AD DS provides cloud-based Identity as a Service (IDaaS) for your organization.

 **Ilustración 4: Cuentas locales sincronizadas e IDaaS para una organización**

 ![IDaaS de identidad como servicio (IaaS) para su organización.](../media/Subscriptions/Subscriptions-Fig4.png)

-En la figura 4, se muestra cómo las ofertas de la nube de SaaS de Microsoft, las aplicaciones de PaaS de Azure y las máquinas virtuales de IaaS de Azure que usan Azure AD Domain Services usan un inquilino común de Azure AD.
-Azure AD Connect sincroniza el bosque de AD DS local con el inquilino de Azure AD.
+Figure 4 shows how a common Azure AD tenant is used by Microsoft's SaaS cloud offerings, Azure PaaS apps, and virtual machines in Azure IaaS that use Azure AD Domain Services.
+Azure AD Connect synchronizes the on-premises AD DS forest with the Azure AD tenant.

 ## <a name="combining-subscriptions-for-multiple-microsoft-cloud-offerings"></a>Combinación de suscripciones para varias ofertas de la nube de Microsoft